Top 10 Questions on Financial Aid & Scholarships

 3) Am I eligible for Scholarships?

-Undocumented and DACAmented students who graduate from a U.S. high school and meet academic criteria are eligible for KU’s four year renewable scholarships.
-As long as they are able to file the domestic application for admission they will automatically be awarded a scholarship based on self-reported GPA and test score within ten days of admission to KU.
-These scholarships are good for four years of undergraduate study as long as the student maintains the renewal criteria (3.25 GPA and 30 KU hours completed per year).
+Undocumented and DACAmented students who graduate from a U.S. high school and meet academic criteria are eligible for KU’s Incoming Freshman and Transfer student renewable scholarships.
+As long as they are able to file the domestic application for admission and meet KU’s scholarship deadlines, they will automatically be awarded a scholarship based on the transparent scholarship grid.
+These scholarships are renewable as long as the student maintains the renewal criteria (3.25 GPA and 30 KU hours completed per year).
+Visit the link above for details about these scholarships.
 Please note that the Pell Advantage can only go to US citizens, because of the FAFSA requirement.
 An excellent list of scholarships is this GoogleDrive link, where the final column indicates whether citizenship is required, so take advantage of this awesome resource!

 4) Are there any KU Scholarships for Kansas Residents only?